 "The animal food supply chain is faced with growing pressures to reduce methane and carbon dioxide emissions.
-As concern for our planet's finite resources escalates, we have a responsibility to be proactive in sourcing solutions and partnerships that can relieve environmental strain and prioritize sustainability on-farm," said Higgins.

-The Carbon Trust report cited that improving herd performance through improved FCE is expected to reduce methane production.
+As concern for our planet's The Carbon Trust report cited that improving herd performance through improved FCE is expected to reduce methane production.
 KEENAN estimates this can lead to as much as 25 percent less methane when a below average herd receives rations from the KEENAN diet feeder and the KEENAN Controller.